Changing your gender (by deed poll)

 - it should be possible to change your gender (by deed poll) at a different time to your name and/or title

-- it should be possible to prove that you’ve changed to neither male nor female (whether that’s because you identify as gender-neutral, “non-binary”, both genders at the same time, a fluid mix of genders, a gradual change of gender, or something else altogether)
+- it should be possible to prove that you’ve changed to neither male nor female (whether that’s because you identify as gender-neutral, “non-binary”, both genders at the same time, a fluid mix of genders, a gradual change of gender, or you just don’t want to be categorised)

-A change of name deed is used (to prove a change of name) because there is no government-issued document or certificate when a person chooses to take on and become known by a new name.
-A person only has to become known by their new name in order for it to become their new legal name; but you do need to have some way of proving it — e.g. when applying for a passport, or opening a bank account.
+A change of name deed is used (to prove a change of name) because there is no government-issued document / certificate which records or registers a change of name, in the U.K. A person only has to become known by their new name in order for it to become their new legal name.
+But you do need a way of proving it — e.g. when applying for a passport, or opening a bank account.

 Starting to live in a new gender is quite similar.
 To begin with, you just need to start living in your new gender, and, although your “legal gender” may not have changed (until you get a GRC), you can still have your new gender shown on your passport and other documents and records.
 In fact you must do this, for at least 2 years, before you can apply for a GRC and update your birth certificate.